mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 2. By extracting the class List into a local constant you can now apply the values to every item of a repeating group of elements without polluting your markup with long repetitive class lists that are very difficult to read or scan.
 At the same time it is a breeze to make a minor modification to the constant's properties which is then applied equally to all elements referencing this constant.
 This greatly simplifies code maintenance and reduces errors.

-3. Although Tailwind completely avoids the 'naming convention' problems characteristic of file based CSS, using a constant re-introduces some dependency on choosing a proper name.
+3. Although Tailwind mostly avoids the 'naming convention' problems characteristic of file based CSS, using a constant re-introduces some dependency on choosing a proper name.
 By assigning an object to the 'tw' constant you can pick property names that identically match the element or #id of intended use.
 Then the html markup has unambiguous names for the applied styles.
 In the example above, all `<li>` elements refer to the `tw.li` property for their tailwind classes.
 No ambiguity there !

 4. The `tw` constant can exported from one file and imported into another file essentially sharing your styles without having to create [@apply directives](https://tailwindcss.com/docs/functions-and-directives#apply).
 Use of @apply directives is discouraged so exporting the tw constant is a very viable workaround which preserves flexible, upgradable, and shareable styles between multiple components.